 But not an effortless playground, mind you, which may be this film’s most lasting and most deconstructive element.
 Man with a Movie Camera was produced in parallel with many city symphony films across Europe, so it would be wishful or un-judicious thinking to claim that Vertov’s achievement is a willful commentary on other city-symphonies, but it is, retroactively at least, a statement of critique, or at least an alternative possibility.
 If other city symphonies promise a universal ease-of-access to kaleidoscopic stimulation through a cinematic conduit, Vertov marshals his talents to remind us that this access is not unconditional, not dispossessed of sweat.
 The city, and the filmic glimpse of it, is not all decorum or a divine right.
 It is a process, provisional to perspective and to effort, to using the camera to see, to being willing to open up one’s eyes, to imagine, and more importantly, to harness technology to connect the masses and actualize mental fictions.

 Thus, The Man with a Movie Camera is a statement to cinematic possibility, but distinctly to possibility.
 It frustrates its emancipatory charge by introducing the reflexive conditions of its own production, of its coming into being, its temporal creation.
 Which, of course, means it can be undone, can be brought into un-being.
 Many Western films of the era trumpeted their objectivity, their reality, the sheer fact of their monumental existence either resurrecting a past that was, in their idiom, unapologetically true (Birth of a Nation), or imagining a future that was guaranteed to be.
 Despite its breathless surge of energy and visionary skeleton, Man with a Movie Camera is never that sure of itself, and it positions cinema not as a document to reality but a tool for creating reality, for imagining reality and bringing it into being, a technological canvas rather than simply an eye.
 A participant in reality rather than a witness.
 It uncorks an omni-drectional, disorienting pure effusion of possibility and untrammeled beauty, but the most modernistic facet of this film is not its spellbinding architecture or technological ligatures but its awareness that these constructions are not impervious.
-It is a film about creation, basically, a statement not only to Soviet Russia but to effort, not simply to a city but to building a city.
-A work of work, in other words.
+It is a film about creation, basically, a statement not only to Soviet Russia but to effort, not simply to a city but to building a city, a work of work.